 We have spent quite a lot of time reading the research conducted on this topic, and based on those, our own conclusion is that high quality natural incense, when used in moderation and with common sense, poses minimal health risks.
 We found a succinct and helpful summary posted on the Australian Government Cancer Council website about this precise question, so if you’re looking for a quick answer, we highly recommend it.
 To paraphrase, it is true that the burning of incense – like any organic matter - releases chemicals.
 But to date, no large scale studies have conclusively shown that moderate incense use at home releases the level of chemicals required to significantly affect a person’s risk of cancer.
 That is not to say we shouldn’t all take some common sense precautions when burning incense such as regularly ventilating the area where incense is burnt, and ensuring we do not sit too close to the incense smoke.

 Before going into more details, we’d also like to point out that when you make a decision about burning incense, you should weigh the potential risks against potential benefits.
-Many incense ingredients – sandalwood being one of the most common – are scientifically proven to help with relaxation, mood, and various ailments, they also often repel insects, and provide a pleasant aroma for the home.
+As we discuss extensively in a separate article, incense has a number of benefits, Many incense ingredients – sandalwood being one of the most common – are scientifically proven to help with relaxation, mood, and various ailments, they also often repel insects, and provide a pleasant aroma for the home.
 If you’re considering alternatives for these purposes (eg, air freshener sprays, diffuser sticks, candles, various insect repellant products), please also investigate their ingredients and potential harmful effects.

 We ourselves use natural, high quality incense on a regular basis, and that is a practice we promote.
 In this article, we’ll go into the details of how we arrived at this conclusion.